Global Coverage

 41% of employees resist change due to distrust in leadership, represented in a pink circular chart

-Resistance often arises from fear of the unknown, a perceived loss of control, and inadequate communication.
-This is why, as we’ve discussed in a previous article, the key to reducing resistance lies in early engagement with employees, fostering clear and open communication, and demonstrating empathy for individual concerns.
+Resistance often arises from fear of the unknown, a perceived loss of control and inadequate communication.
+This is why the key to reducing resistance lies in early engagement with employees, fostering clear and open communication, and demonstrating empathy.

-Leaders can address resistance by clearly explaining the reasons behind the change, involving employees in decision-making, and providing the necessary support for them to adapt.
-Encouraging a growth mindset, where employees view change as an opportunity rather than a threat, can further reduce resistance and foster a more positive response.
+Leaders can address resistance by explaining the reasons behind the change, involving employees in decision-making and providing the necessary support to adapt.
+Encouraging a growth mindset, where employees view change as an opportunity rather than a threat can further reduce resistance and foster a more positive response.

 Team discussing change management strategies around a table with text promoting eBook on managing workplace change.